chrisvrose/advpi/docs/log.md

 - Moving to C++.
 It is nigh impossible to keep up with C. I need exceptions.
   - Translating
 - To Read: http://www.cs.columbia.edu/~cdall/pubs/isca2016-dall.pdf

+## Week 4

+- Refactoring to C++.
+Add exceptions, cleanup to same state as before refactor.
+- TODO: think about timed interruptions?

+## Week 5